 This question is much more straightforward to answer.
 You should wear your Invisalign aligners for 20-22 hours per day to ensure your treatment progresses as planned.

 You can drink water with your aligners in, as long as it's not too hot since this can warp the plastic.
 But you should remove your aligners for:

 - Eating anything

-- Cleaning your teeth twice a day (and after you eat or drink anything except water)
+- Cleaning your teeth three times per day (and after you eat or drink anything except water)

 This means you have just two to four hours each day to eat and clean your teeth.
 Some people find this quite inconvenient, while others appreciate the opportunity to cut down on excessive snacking!